Tom Dore

 Tom Dore is a retired American basketball player and former Comcast SportsNet play-by-play announcer for the National Basketball Association's Chicago Bulls.

 A native of Northlake, Illinois, the 7 ft 2 in Dore played basketball at East Leyden High School in Franklin Park, Illinois, where he was an All-America honoree during the mid-1970s.

-Dore then played at the University of Missouri, where he appeared in two NCAA Tournaments and became the school's all-time leader in tournament blocked shots.
-Afterwards, he played professionally in France and New Zealand before turning to a broadcasting career.
-During the 1980s and early 1990s, he did color commentary and play-by-play work for The University of Texas, Southern Methodist University and the University of Missouri sports events on the radio.
+Dore went on to play at the University of Missouri, where he appeared in two NCAA Tournaments and became the school's all-time leader in tournament blocked shots.

+Dore played professional basketball in France and New Zealand before he embarked on a broadcasting career.
+During the 1980s and early 1990s, he provided color commentary and play-by-play for The University of Texas, Southern Methodist University and the University of Missouri sports events on the radio.

-Dore joined the Chicago Bulls broadcasting crew in 1991.
-The trio of 7 ft 2 in Dore, 6 ft 9 in color commentator Johnny "Red" Kerr, and 6 ft 11 in color commentator Stacey King arguably formed one of the tallest broadcasting crews in sports history.
+In 1991, Dore joined the Chicago Bulls broadcasting crew.
+The trio of 7 ft 2 in Dore, 6 ft 9 in color commentator Johnny "Red" Kerr, and 6 ft 11 in color commentator Stacey King formed one of the tallest broadcasting teams in sports history.

-On May 6, 2008, Dore was let go by the Chicago Bulls and replaced by Neil Funk, the former Bulls radio play-by-play man.
-Along with Dore leaving, the Bulls' WGN-TV play-by-play man Wayne Larrivee was also let go.
-Johnny "Red" Kerr, who did all games on Comcast SportsNet and WGN, had his role reduced, working only pre-game and half-time shows for home games.
+On May 6, 2008, the Bulls released Dore from his contract and replaced him with Neil Funk, their former Bulls radio play-by-play man.
+Broadcast partner Johnny "Red" Kerr, who had provided analysis on Comcast SportsNet and WGN, had his role reduced, working only pre-game and half-time shows for home games.

 Dore was also the radio voice of the Arena Football League's Chicago Rush.
-For two of those seasons his color man was former sports-radio "shock-jock" Mike North.